ShubhangiXD/ShubhangiXD/README.md

 * Some application of the Round Robin scheduling policy (TBU)
 * NPC AI in video games
-* Basics of Machine Learning and Deep Learning.
+* Basics of Machine Learning and Deep Learning using PyTorch.

 <!--
 **ShubhangiXD/ShubhangiXD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.